Glimpses of the X17 from coherent elastic neutrino nucleus scattering: Introduction

-In addition, several analyses have been conducted to investigate the effects of such a light \xst\ also on the anomalous magnetic moment of the electron ($a_e$) and muon ($a_\mu$) as well as at the Large Hadron Collider (LHC), including flavour observables (such as $R_{K^{(*)}}$)~\cite{Nomura:2020kcw,Seto:2020jal,DelleRose:2017xil,DelleRose:2019ukt,Barman:2021yaz,Bodas:2021fsy,Fayet:2020bmb,Hati:2020fzp}, all pointing presently to the \xst\ consistency with all such datasets (and the possibility of its detection in the future).
-This is all the more intriguing as attempts to interpret the ATOMKI results in terms of background effects have demonstrated that nuclear physics or QCD cannot lead to a satisfactory explanation~\cite{Zhang:2017zap,Koch:2020ouk,Chen:2020arr,Aleksejevs:2021zjw,Kubarovsky:2022zxm,Hayes:2021hin,Viviani:2021stx,Hicyilmaz:2022owb}.
+In addition, several analyses have been conducted to investigate the effects of a light \xst\ particle on the anomalous magnetic moment of the electron ($a_e$) and muon ($a_\mu$), including flavour observables (such as $R_{K^{(*)}}$)~\cite{Nomura:2020kcw,Seto:2020jal,DelleRose:2017xil,DelleRose:2019ukt,Barman:2021yaz,Bodas:2021fsy,Fayet:2020bmb,Hati:2020fzp}.
+Presently, these data sets all indicate consistency with the existence of an \xst\ particle, and the possibility of detecting it in the future.
+For other attempts to interpret the ATOMKI results in terms of background nuclear physics or QCD effects we refer to~\cite{Zhang:2017zap,Koch:2020ouk,Chen:2020arr,Aleksejevs:2021zjw,Kubarovsky:2022zxm,Hayes:2021hin,Viviani:2021stx}.

-A minimal theoretical approach embedding the \xst\ is given by a family-dependent $U(1)$ extension of the SM, which breaking introduces a new light vector boson, effectively a $Z'$, which can indeed be interpreted as the \xst, as first introduced in Ref.~\cite{DelleRose:2018eic}.
-This naturally allows for axial-vector couplings, depending on the gauge quantum numbers involved.
+A minimal theoretical approach embedding the \xst\ is given by a family-dependent $U(1)$ extension of the SM, where symmetry breaking introduces a new light vector boson, a $Z'$, which can be interpreted as the \xst, as first introduced in Ref.~\cite{DelleRose:2018eic}.
+This approach allows for axial-vector couplings, depending on the gauge quantum numbers involved.
 Furthermore, in this framework, the Yukawa interactions are suitably modified by higher-dimensional operators~\cite{Pulice:2019xel}.
-This setup is what we will pursue in the present paper.
-We also note that, in a recent study, a \xst\ with both vector and axial vector couplings has been put forward although that particular realisation was found to be in tension with constraints from atomic parity violation~\cite{Fieg:2026zkg}.
+This construction is what we will pursue in the present paper.
+We note that, in a recent study~\cite{Fieg:2026zkg}, an \xst\ with both vector and axial vector couplings has been put forward, although that particular realisation was found to be in tension with constraints from atomic parity violation.
+Similarly a model with chiral \xst\ couplings and two Higgs doublets has been proposed in~\cite{Batra:2026tzz}.